-- The juvenile is pelagic (open water).
+- The juvenile is pelagic (lives in open water).

 - Ovoviviparous: the female deposits her eggs in the male’s brood pouch where they are fertilized and remain until they hatch.

-- Upon hatching fry resemble miniature adults.
+- Upon hatching, fry resemble miniature adults.
 They are released into the water column where they drift about in open water as juveniles.

 - The juvenile big-bellied seahorse will also occasionally attach itself to mats of drifting seaweed.